 - For Institutional, Perkins, or Nursing Loans, go to Heartland ECSI.

 Don't be intimidated by this task!
 Exit Counseling only takes 15-20 minutes to complete.
 Follow this link for a helpful checklist of important items to take care of as you prepare to repay your student loans.
 In addition, we recommend reviewing the presentation at this link for a Top Ten List of Things to Do Before Graduating from UVA.
-If you were unable to attend an Exit Counseling workshop hosted by Student Financial Services, please watch the video below, as it is a recorded workshop from Spring 2020.

 - National Student Loan Data System for Students (NSLDS)